-Modem Connection
+Connection

-The SVxx41HDIE will work with virtually any Hayes-compatible modem that recognizes the standard AT command set.
-Some modem manufacturers offer "enterprise" grade modem products (at a premium price) that include technology to improve the stability of connections; whether this type of product would be beneficial to your application depends on whether you consider the modem connection to be mission-critical, the quality of your telecom infrastructure, and your budget for implementing this solution.
-The model of modem attached is essentially transparent to the SVxx41HDIE.
+The CABCONS1716I will work with virtually any Hayes-compatible modem capable of recognizing the standard AT command set.
+Some modem manufacturers offer "enterprise" grade modem products that include technology to improve the stability of connections; whether this type of product would be beneficial to your application depends on whether you consider the modem connection to be mission-critical, the quality of your telecom infrastructure, and your budget for implementing this solution.
+The model of modem attached is essentially transparent to the CAB-